Meet Maurquez: 2023 and 2025 Scholar

 “As a result of the chemotherapy and treatment, I experienced blindness, seizures, hypertension, and memory loss,” he told us.
 “I also missed the early years of elementary school, as I had an immunocompromised body.
 There were times when I felt despair because I had to miss school and had to remain indoors.
 Through it all, I remained determined and courageous, as I strived to be back outside with my family and back in school with my friends.”

-Maurquez has overcome so much and has a deep passion for serving the community and fighting for justice.
-He’s a first-generation student who graduated as one of four valedictorians in his high school class and is attending Stanford University, majoring in Political Science with a minor in Theatre and Performance Studies.
-He plans to become an attorney to help marginalized people who are unable to afford effective legal counsel.
-Towards that goal, he’s already volunteered with a local juvenile court program and interned with a law firm.
+Maurquez has overcome tremendous adversity and carries a deep passion for serving his community and fighting for justice.
+A first-generation college student, he graduated as one of four valedictorians in his high school class and is now a junior at Stanford University, where he is majoring in Political Science with a minor in Theatre and Performance Studies.
+He aspires to become an attorney dedicated to helping marginalized individuals who cannot afford effective legal counsel.
+Working toward that goal, he has interned at the United States District Court for the Eastern District of Tennessee and at a medium-sized law firm, while also volunteering with a local juvenile court program.

-“I owe much of who I am to my mother,” he said.
-“My momma is determined, intentional, and supportive of everything I do.
-She raised all ten of her kids by herself and made it look easy, even when times were very difficult.
-Witnessing my mother remain faithful during my treatment molded me into the young man I am today.”
+"I owe much of who I am to my mother," Maurquez reflects.
+"My momma is determined, intentional, and supportive of everything I do.
+She raised all ten of her children by herself and made it look easy, even when times were very difficult.
+Witnessing my mother remain faithful during my treatment molded me into the young man I am today."

 Maurquez’s Advocacy Project